menu

 A couple and black dog stand on top of West Maroon Pass while hiking from Aspen to Crested Butte.

-There are a few different routes for hiking from Aspen to Crested Butte (or vice versa), but the most popular (and the one we chose) is a 10-mile point-to-point hike between the Maroon Lake Trailhead and Schofield Pass, going over West Maroon Pass.
+There are a few different routes you can take to hike from Aspen to Crested Butte (or vice versa), but the most popular (and the one we chose) is a 10-mile point-to-point hike over West Maroon Pass.
+The trail links the Maroon Lake Trailhead in Aspen, and Schofield Pass in Crested Butte.

-If you’re opting to do it as a point-to-point hike (as opposed to a 20-mile out-and-back hike), coordinating getting to and from each trailhead takes a bit of planning.
-While the hike itself isn’t that long, the drive from one trailhead to the other takes about 4 1/2 hours.
-Yup, you read that right.
+If you’re hiking from Aspen to Crested Butte as a point-to-point hike (as opposed to a 20-mile out-and-back hike), coordinating getting to and from each trailhead takes a bit of planning.
+While the hike itself is only 10 miles, the drive from one trailhead to the other takes about 4 1/2 hours if Kebler Pass is open.
+Yup, you read that right!

-For the most direct & scenic route, leave the Maroon Lake Trailhead and take Maroon Creek Rd. back to Highway 82 and head South away from Aspen.
+For the most direct and scenic drive between Aspen and Crested Butte, leave the Maroon Lake Trailhead and take Maroon Creek Rd. back to Highway 82 and head South away from Aspen.
 Make a left onto Highway 133 in Carbondale and follow this for 42 miles to Kebler Pass.
 Take Kebler Pass (one of my favorite scenic drives in Colorado!) over to the town of Crested Butte.
 Drive slowly through town and make a left onto 6th Street.
 Stay on this road for 14 miles as it passes the ski resort, the Gothic townsite, and Schofield Pass, until you reach the obvious trailhead.

 We opted to drop my Subaru off on the Crested Butte side along Schofield Pass a couple of nights before our hike.
 I had to park about 2 miles down from the actual trailhead because there was some gnarly damage in the road that I wasn’t comfortable driving over (although William swears the Subie could have handled it…).
 According to a recent AllTrails review that damage has since been largely repaired, but I would still recommend a 4WD or AWD vehicle to get all the way to the trailhead.